Empowering all of humankind to live fully, in balance with the natural world

 To empower in this context means to make it easier for.
 All of humankind reflects our organization’s aspirations to make sustainable goods accessible and affordable to consumers all over the world.
 We believe we can achieve this ambitious vision by selflessly and strategically allocating the value our organization captures.
 To live fully is meant to encompass the comforts and conveniences the majority of us in developed nations currently have access to, i.e., electricity, transportation and consumer goods that enhance quality of life.
 We foresee and very much desire a world where these comforts will extend beyond the borders of developed nations reaching all corners of the globe.
 If, however, this is not pursued with sustainability at the forefront, it will add to the already excessive demands humankind is placing on the natural world.
 In balance with the natural world stems from our organization’s conviction that our planet’s biocapacity, combined with humanity’s existing knowledge base and currently available technologies, makes it possible for people of all nations to enjoy such comforts (in moderation) without compromising human health or the health of the natural world in the process.
 Our organization’s ultimate purpose is to play a key role in the forging of this path.

 This business model was designed to empower each individual to change the world for the better through the products they use.
-Every single aspect of its design has been centered around targeting and mitigating multiple global scale challenges.
+Every single aspect of its design is centered around targeting and mitigating multiple global scale challenges with maximum efficiency.

 By creating a central online platform (store) where people can conveniently access sustainable and ethically sourced options for most of the consumer goods they use on a regular basis, we can eliminate the majority of the obstacle’s one would normally experience during the transition from conventional products to more environmentally preferable options (inability to conduct required research, absence of foundational knowledge, etc.).